 Green valleys butt against beautiful rocky peaks streaked with snow.
 Backpacking in the alpine offers stunning beauty and plenty of challenging terrain.

-I’ve lived in Colorado for over a decade and I’ve had the privilege of going on some amazing backpacking trips in Colorado.
+I’ve lived in Colorado for over 13 years and I’ve had the privilege of going on some amazing backpacking trips in Colorado.
 It’s my mission to give you the inside scoop on the best Colorado backpacking trips so you can get out there like a local, not a tourist.

 When it comes to the best backpacking trips in Colorado, this is the ultimate local guide.
 You’ll find info on 13 amazing backpacking trails in Colorado including: